-Retail Channel $ Update – November Monthly & December Advance
+Retail Channel $ Update – January Monthly & February Advance

-We’ll continue to track the retail market with data from 2 reports provided by the Census Bureau and then factor in a targeted CPI.
-The reports are the Monthly and the Advance Retail Sales Reports.
+The Census Bureau Reports are the Monthly and the Advance Retail Sales Reports.
 Both are derived from sales data gathered from retailers across the U.S. and are published monthly at the same time.
-They are still about a month late due to the shutdown.
-The Monthly Report includes data from all respondents, so it takes longer to compile.
-Although the sample size for the Advance report is smaller, the results have proven it to be statistically accurate with the Monthly.
-The Advance Report has a smaller sample size so it can be published quickly.
-The biggest difference is that the full sample in the Monthly report allows us to “drill” a little deeper into the channels.
+The Advance Report has a smaller sample size so it can be published quickly – normally, 2 weeks after month end.
+The Monthly Report includes data from all respondents, so it takes longer to compile the data – about 6 weeks.
+Although the sample size for the Advance report is smaller, the results over the years have proven it to be statistically accurate with the Monthly reports.
+The biggest difference is that the full sample in the Monthly report allows us to “drill” a little deeper into the retail channels.

-We will begin with the November Monthly Report and then go to the December Advance Report.
+We will begin with the January Monthly Report and then go to the February Advance Report.
 Our focus is comparing to last year but also 21 & 19.
 We’ll show both actual and the “real” change in sales as we factor inflation into the data.

-Both reports normally include the following:
+Both reports include the following: (Note: January monthly data = Ytd)

 - Total Retail, Restaurants, Auto, Gas Stations and Relevant Retail (removing Restaurants, Auto and Gas)